michaelfreetw/test-git/README.md

 //============== Test Step ==================//

 1. In the folder with those file, set command "make" to compile sniffer_tcp.c for creating a execution file.
-2. Executing  ./Test.sh, if payload.txt is modified, it will show the current result of payload.txt
+2. Executing  ./Test.sh in you console, if payload.txt is modified, it will show the current result of payload.txt

 //============== Note ==================//